 Breakfast

 Room charge sometimes covers breakfast.
-In my experience, breakfast includes: cereal, juice, fruit, tea, coffee and some sort of fresh carb (e.g. bread, croissant, etc.).
+In my experience, breakfast includes cereal, juice, fruit, tea, coffee, and some sort of fresh carb (e.g. bread, croissant, etc.).
 If you’re traveling on a budget, having free breakfast allows you to spend money on other things.
 I’ve even taken fruit with me on tours so I don’t have to waste so much money on food.

 Travel Advice and Tour Guides

 The wonderful people working in hostels are great to talk to if you’re looking for insight on the best places to eat and have fun.
 These workers can be a mix of locals and travelers who love the city, so you can trust that their suggestions are genuine.
 Some will even go out of their way to book things on your behalf, at no additional cost to you.
-And since most hostel front desks are open 24/7, they’re available to you whenever you need!
+And since most hostel front desks are open 24/7, they’re available to you whenever you need them!

 Depending on what hostel you stay in, you may also be able to take advantage of the free tours they offer.
 At Black Swan Hostel, they had free walking tours every morning.
-They also offered a sangria and paella cooking class, which only cost €5, and a free pub crawl at night.
+They also offered a sangria and paella cooking class, which only cost β¬5, and a free pub crawl at night.
 These are great opportunities to safely meet other people if you’re traveling solo.

 Getting to Interact With Others

 Hostels are a great place to meet others if you’re traveling solo, or even traveling with friends or your spouse.
-I’ve met couples, solo travelers, retirees, family and friends at hostels.
+I’ve met couples, solo travelers, retirees, family, and friends at hostels.
 Despite what most people think, hostels aren’t just for twenty-somethings who are looking to party.
 And contrary to popular belief, not all hostels are wild and crazy party hostels.
 Selina Cusco Saphi, for instance, has a laid-back vibe.

 I’ve personally made great connections with people in hostels.
-I met someone looking for an apartment in Berlin who explained renting in the city and how competitive it’s.
+I met someone looking for an apartment in Berlin who explained renting in the city and how competitive it is.
 I went to Thailand with a friend I met in a hostel.
 And I’ve visited a friend that I met in a hostel in their hometown.
 Hostels allow you to meet and make connections with people you wouldn’t have otherwise.

 Safety

 This might be a big concern for anyone looking to stay at a hostel.
 I believe that hostels are very safe, especially for solo travelers.
-Most hostels have a gate, code or camera in front so that only people who are staying in the hostel can get in.
+Most hostels have a gate, code, or camera in front so that only people who are staying in the hostel can get in.
 For instance, Baxpax Kreuzeberg hostel has a camera outside that monitors who’s buzzing in, especially late at night.
-If you’re coming in late, you have to show your room key card to the camera in order to get buzzed in.
-Most of the other hostels I stayed in gave me a key card to access the building, then a separate key for my room.
+If you’re coming in late, you have to show your room key card to the camera to get buzzed in.
+Most of the other hostels I stayed in gave me a key card to access the building, and then a separate key for my room.

 Tips for Booking & Staying in Hostels